Alphonse Areola: West Ham United

 Areola completed his permanent transfer to West Ham United on 27 June 2022, signing a five-year contract with an option for a further year.
 The transfer fee paid to PSG was reportedly in the region of €12 million.

+On 7 June 2023, Areola played in the 2023 UEFA Europa Conference League final against Fiorentina in Prague.
+West Ham won their first trophy in 43 years with a 2–1 victory.

 International career

 Areola has played for France at all youth levels.
-He was also eligible to play for the Philippines national team due to his parents being both of Filipino heritage and in 2011 was personally invited by Philippines team manager Dan Palami to consider playing for the national team.

 Youth

 Areola represented France at every youth level from U16 to U21 between 2008 and 2014.
 He was the hero for France in the 2013 FIFA U-20 World Cup Final.
 Having ended goalless after extra-time, the match went to a penalty shoot out where Areola saved spot-kicks from Uruguay's Emiliano Velázquez and Giorgian De Arrascaeta to lead his nation to their first ever triumph in the tournament.
 He had previously featured for France at the 2010 UEFA European Under-17 Championship and the 2012 UEFA European Under-19 Championship's, and subsequently at the 2015 UEFA European Under-21 Championship.